MaXerri/Class-Assignments/README.md

 # Class-Assignments
-This is a conglomerate of class projects from Functional Programming, Introduction to Machine Learning, Algorithms, and Foundations of Robotics.
-Languages used include python, java, and ocaml.
+This is a conglomerate of class projects from Functional Programming, Introduction to Machine Learning, Algorithms, Computer Systems, and Large-Scale ML.
+Languages used include Python, C, Java, and OCaml.

 ## Description of Project/Assignment Folders: